 When a person is suffering from an amphetamine addiction problem, he or she may show a variety of the signs mentioned above.

 Sometimes, excessive and continuous amphetamine use can cause major damage to various parts of the body.
 Brain damage is one possibility.
-Amphetamine abuse can also lead to kidney and heart problems.
+Amphetamine dependency can also lead to kidney and heart problems.

-Amphetamine abuse can also cause problems in relationships.
+Amphetamine misuse can also cause problems in relationships.
 People who are addicted to these substances may struggle to interact with friends and loved ones.
 They may become emotionally and socially withdrawn.

 Financial problems might also occur because individuals may use their money to purchase more drugs.
 Some people may have trouble performing well at school or work because of their amphetamine addiction.